rsnpj/notes-site/notes/Year_1/Computational_Thinking/Graphs/Colouring.md

 -   However, in special cases it is easy:

-    -   What an graph is a path:
+    -   When a graph is a path:

         ![image](/img/Year_1/CT/Graphs/Colouring/path.webp)